LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 predicates accept several options for generating the XML files, including the output directory.

-The `lgtdoc/xml` directory contains several ready to use scripts for converting the XML documenting files into final formats including (X)HTML, PDF, Markdown, and reStructuredText (for use with Sphinx), or plain text files.
+The `lgtdoc/xml` directory contains several ready to use Bash and PowerShell scripts for converting the XML documenting files into final formats including (X)HTML, PDF, Markdown, and reStructuredText (for use with Sphinx), or plain text files.
 The scripts are described in their `man` pages and made available in the system path by default.
-See also the `lgtdoc/xml/NOTES.md` for details, including **required third-party software**.
+See also the `lgtdoc/xml/NOTES.md` for details, including the **required third-party software**.

 API documentation